 After all, if the content you're creating is educational and helps your prospects learn something new or solve some problems they have, why wouldn't they think your paid offerings are equally as helpful — if not more?

 2. Free content creates prospect and customer evangelism.

-, or people sharing and promoting your content on your behalf.
+If prospects and customers find value in your content, you could end up with content evangelism — or people sharing and promoting your content on your behalf.
 This is extremely beneficial, since it expands the reach of your content and generates brand awareness beyond your direct network.

 Rather than blindly purchasing from you and not fully understanding that your product does , which can lead to misconceptions and false perception, educational content better prepares your customers and makes for a more informed customer base.
-This can lead to future or repeat purchases and lower churn.
+This can lead to future or repeat purchases and lower customer churn.